 Among the very few points that are particular to this canine are its sunlight sensitivity, price, and genetic makeup.

 Since they are rarer than their regular counterparts, white Pitbulls are more in demand.
-If you ought to buy one, expect that it will be more costly than its other variations.
+If you ought to buy one, expect it to be more costly than its other variations.

 Is the White Coloring Recognized by Kennel Clubs?